riskykurniawan15/xarch/readme.md

 │   ├───mail                # Mail sender helper
 │   └───md5                 # Converted plain text to MD5
-├───interfaces              # Interfaces Layer contains all engine method for user access a application │   ├───http                # Http Engine
+├───interfaces              # Interfaces Layer contains all engine method for user access a application │   └───xarch               # Group interfaces by app │       ├───consumer        # Consumer Engine
-│   │   ├───engine          # Define a engine script for running a http server interfaces │   │   ├───entities        # Define to entities models contains a response formater │   │   ├───handlers        # All handler in http interfaces │   │   ├───middleware      # All handler middleware in http interfaces │   │   └───routers         # Routing http server
+│       │   ├───engine      # Define a engine script for running a consumer interfaces │       │   ├───handlers    # All handler in consumer interfaces │       │   └───consumer.go # Routing and defined all job in consumer interfaces │       └───http            # Http Engine
-│   └───kafka_consumer      # Consumer Engine
-│       ├───engine          # Define a engine script for running a consumer interfaces │       ├───handlers        # All handler in consumer interfaces │       └───consumer.go     # Routing and defined all job in consumer interfaces ├───logger                  # Contains a logger program and dir to save all log file ├───migration               # Migration layers can acessed with elsa program │   ├───schema              # Containing script schema in sql format
+│           ├───engine      # Define a engine script for running a http server interfaces │           ├───entities    # Define to entities models contains a response formater │           ├───handlers    # All handler in http interfaces │           ├───middleware  # All handler middleware in http interfaces │           └───routers     # Routing http server ├───logger                  # Contains a logger program and dir to save all log file ├───migration               # Migration layers can acessed with elsa program │   ├───schema              # Containing script schema in sql format